BCCHR-trainee-omics-group/StudyGroup/workshops/2020-10-29_intro_to_ewas/eope_ewas_workflow.md

     ##   pubMedIds: 29092053
     ## Annotation: GPL13534

-From the above printout, we can see that the object contains an "assay" stored under `assayData` and variables stored under `phenoData`.
+From the above printout, we can see that the object contains an “assay” stored under `assayData` and variables stored under `phenoData`.
+These functions can be used for neatly viewing the data, but for our purposes we will need to get them as a `matrix`.

-### Formatting the metadata (all data that *isn't* DNA methylation)
+### Formatting the metadata (all data that *isn’t* DNA methylation)

-Let's access we can use `pData` to get the phenotypes of our subjects as a matrix:
+We can use `pData` to get the phenotypes of our subjects as a matrix:

 ``` r
 metadata <- pData(eset)